CrestfallenLARP/cfldangerden/content/en/gnoll/modules/they_have_a_troll.md

 schedule: saturday early afternoon
 weight: 8
 plotline: Gnoll- Main
-requirements: The Breaking Ritual complete or interupted.
+requirements: The Breaking Ritual complete or interrupted.

-description: 3:15pm.
-Not taking kind to their brethren being made toothless, the gnolls bring in a heavy hitter.
-GMG is nowhere to be found.
+description: 4:15pm.
+The gnolls bring in a heavy hitter, a troll they found in a cave, and release it into the hall.
+GMG is still nowhere to be found.

 synopsis:
   ...
   Harvesting teeth can be done on a three count, once per gnoll.
 The NPC will give one tooth per spawn.
 If the NPC doesn't have any teeth to give out, they can say 'Failed, Broken.'
   ...

-  There was a troll in a cave local to the town, now it's here in the city.
-Driven before the gnolls like an angry bull, the troll is bent on attacking anything in front of it.
-In the wake of it's carnage, the gnolls are attacking the otherwise engaged adventurers.
-Limbs are being ripped and flesh is being eaten.
-The troll can be driven from the area and made to retreat or killed.
+  There was a troll in a cave local to the town, now thanks to the gnolls, it's here in the hall.
+Driven before the gnolls like an angry bull, they drive the troll into the hall and shut the doors behind it.
+They will watch the troll wreak havoc through the door, and will run when it dies and/or if they draw attention to themselves.

-  If the troll is driven from the area, the gnolls will leave for a short time.

-outcomes: Troll is killed or driven off/gnolls attack the adventurers.
-When the troll is killed or driven off, the gnolls retreat
+outcomes: Troll is killed/ gnolls retreat

-number_of_cast_members: 5
+number_of_cast_members: 3
 Roles:
-  - Jacob Coldren
   - Basic Troll (Faction Level 1) x1
-  - Gnoll Glutton (Faction Level 3) x3 (more or less)
+  - Gnoll Glutton (Faction Level 3) xall

 props:
 makeup: